Best Samsung Galaxy Watch apps 2025

 Google Maps

 When Samsung announced the Galaxy Watch 5 and Watch 5 Pro, Google briefly jumped on stage to announce a new version of the Google Maps app.
 Maps was already available on Wear OS 2, but it wasn't available on older Galaxy Watch models due to the fact that Samsung was using Tizen for the operating system.
-Thankfully, that's no longer an issue, as you can use Google Maps on Wear OS 3.
-And if you have the LTE model, you can leave your phone behind and still navigate to where you need to go.
+Thankfully, that's no longer an issue, and you can use Google Maps on the latest Galaxy watches.
+If you have an LTE model, you can leave your phone behind and still navigate to where you need to go.

 Todoist